VIAUAD02/laborok/docs/english/05-android-sqlite/index.md

 }
 ```

 So that we are done with this, let's start the application!
-Now we can see the two AppBars and the black screen between them.
-An icon also appears on the BottomBar, pressing which does nothing yet.
+Now we can see the two *AppBars* and the black screen between them.
+An icon also appears on the *BottomBar*, pressing which does nothing yet.

 !!!example "TO BE SUBMITTED (1 point)"
     Create a **screenshot** showing the **finished home screen** (on an emulator, by mirroring the device or by taking a screen shot), a **corresponding code snippet**, and **your neptun code somewhere in the code as a comment**' Upload the image to the repository in the solution as f1.png!